ZoomInfo Technologies (NASDAQ:ZI) Price Target Lowered to $48.00 at Canaccord Genuity Group

-ZoomInfo Technologies (NASDAQ:ZI – Get Rating) had its price objective reduced by analysts at Canaccord Genuity Group from $56.00 to $48.00 in a research note issued on Wednesday, Benzinga reports.
-The brokerage presently has a “buy” rating on the stock.
-Canaccord Genuity Group’s price target suggests a potential upside of 10.34% from the company’s current price.
+ZoomInfo Technologies (NASDAQ:ZI – Get Rating) had its price target lowered by Canaccord Genuity Group from $56.00 to $48.00 in a research report sent to investors on Wednesday morning, The Fly reports.

 Institutional Inflows and Outflows

-Several hedge funds have recently bought and sold shares of ZI.
-SJS Investment Consulting Inc. acquired a new stake in shares of ZoomInfo Technologies in the first quarter valued at about $29,000.
-Private Trust Co.
-NA acquired a new stake in ZoomInfo Technologies in the second quarter valued at approximately $33,000.
-Dupont Capital Management Corp purchased a new stake in shares of ZoomInfo Technologies during the third quarter valued at approximately $38,000.
-Truvestments Capital LLC acquired a new position in shares of ZoomInfo Technologies during the second quarter worth $47,000.
-Finally, CWM LLC lifted its position in shares of ZoomInfo Technologies by 261.5% during the third quarter.
-CWM LLC now owns 1,193 shares of the company’s stock worth $50,000 after purchasing an additional 863 shares in the last quarter.
-Hedge funds and other institutional investors own 91.42% of the company’s stock.
+Large investors have recently bought and sold shares of the company.
+OneAscent Wealth Management LLC lifted its holdings in ZoomInfo Technologies by 19.5% in the 3rd quarter.
+OneAscent Wealth Management LLC now owns 7,365 shares of the company’s stock valued at $307,000 after acquiring an additional 1,204 shares during the last quarter.
+OneAscent Financial Services LLC acquired a new position in shares of ZoomInfo Technologies in the 3rd quarter worth approximately $254,000.
+Los Angeles Capital Management LLC raised its holdings in shares of ZoomInfo Technologies by 592.6% in the 3rd quarter.
+Los Angeles Capital Management LLC now owns 1,045,339 shares of the company’s stock worth $43,549,000 after purchasing an additional 894,415 shares in the last quarter.
+Brinker Capital Investments LLC acquired a new stake in ZoomInfo Technologies during the third quarter valued at approximately $239,000.
+Finally, Parkside Financial Bank & Trust boosted its holdings in ZoomInfo Technologies by 44.9% during the third quarter.
+Parkside Financial Bank & Trust now owns 3,261 shares of the company’s stock worth $136,000 after buying an additional 1,011 shares in the last quarter.
+Institutional investors own 91.42% of the company’s stock.

 About ZoomInfo Technologies